FIRST TIME IN LONDON?

 London, our home and a fantastic cosmopolitan city by the Thames.
 Diverse, culturally rich, it oozes with history from ancient to modern times.
 Innovative, creative, energetic, buzzing, modern, calm the list is endless.
 And trust us, you’ll find everything and anything you want!
 But visiting for the first time London can be overwhelming.

-Therefore, we’ve compelled this simple list ticking off all major sites on your first, but definitely not last trip to the capital of the world.
+Therefore, we’ve compelled this simple list ticking off all major sites on your first, but definitely not last trip to the capital.

-From there it’s a short walk to Buckingham Palace.
-See the iconic palace and watch the famous Changing of the Guards.
+From there it’s only a short walk to Buckingham Palace.
+See the iconic palace and watch the famous Changing of the Guard.
 Take a quick detour to Harrods for some exquisite shopping or head straight down the Mall to Trafalgar Square.

 See Nelson’s column and visit the National Gallery.
 Like many other museums the entry is free!

 Take a break at the fantastic and well-hidden café in the crypt of the St Martins on the Fields church next to Trafalgar Square.
-A first time visitor can still find some less known spots.
+Even a first time visitor can still find some less known spots.

 Cross the Thames for the first time and there’s the London Eye!
 We recommend a ride at dusk when London’s skyline is lit up.
-The view will be amazing.
+The views are amazing.

-If you are into street art, take another short detour to Leak Street.
+If you are into street art, take another short detour to the Leake Street Tunnel.
 It’s a graffiti tunnel leading towards Waterloo station.
 The artworks are mind blowing and constantly changing.
 And you can also watch the artist creating another masterpiece on the job.
 It’s fascinating.
-At the end of tunnel is Lower Marsh Market, a great street food market.
+At the end of tunnel you find Lower Marsh Market, a great street food market open Monday to Friday.

-Then it’s time to head back to the Thames, to the South Bank.
+Then it’s time to head back to the Thames onto the South Bank.
 Musicians and street artists line up at the river walk and give it a very lively and artistic atmosphere.
 Enjoy and keep walking until you reach the Tate Modern Gallery.
 The Tate is also free and showcases an impressive modern art collection.
 It also boasts one the greatest viewing spots over London.